 18. Make faces at penguins at SeaWorld.
 Orlando.
 You can make faces at sharks too, but they might reply back!
 This sealife theme park is filled with rides, shows and the coolest aquariums ever – check out the one under the floor in Atlantis.

 19. Go human-powered and take a bike ride at Santos Trailhead.
+Ocala.
 With miles of trails, to suit all levels, or send the fearless to try their Vortex trail with ramps, jumps and more.

 20. Hike a hill, at Bok Tower.
 Lake Wales.
 Hike to the highest point in Florida up a path meandering through gardens to the Rapunzel-like bell tower at the top.
 The Singing carillion bells ring on the hour and half hour with concerts at 1pm & 3pm.
-Then drive on over to Spook Hill (Lake Wales too) and put your car in neutral and watch as it rolls up the hill with this unearthly phenomena (uh, stay in the car, folks).
+Then drive on over to the gravity-challenged Spook Hill (Lake Wales too) and put your car in neutral and watch as it rolls up the hill with this unearthly phenomena (uh, stay in the car, folks).

 21. Escape to an island.
 More islands!
 Head on over to Honeymoon Island State Park and take the 20 minute ferry ride to Caldesi Island State park, voted as one one the best beaches in the United States.
 Destin.

 What’s your favorite family-friendly thing to do during Spring Break?